-- Deleting a school
+- Delete the school

-- Transferring primary ownership
+- Transfer primary ownership

-- Updating billing and plan information
+- Update billing and plan information

-- Filling out tax forms
+- Fill out and submit tax forms for the school

 Owners also have full administrative rights over users, students, authors, and affiliates.

 Authors are admin-level users, whose admin privileges are limited to the course they are designated to by a school owner.
 By default, once an author is designated to a course, they can do the following:

 - Modify their author bio